x0reaxeax/MadMaxCrashFix/README.md

 This program retrieves the correct refresh rate of the active screen, and patches the offending instruction with a `MOV r32, imm32` instruction, where `imm32` is the immediate 32-bit value of the screen's refresh rate in Hz, and `r32` is the `EAX` register.

 I already contacted GoG with technical details, hopefully they will fix it.

-### Steam version?
-Since the Steam version is still for some reason poisoned with Denuvo, I don't have a fix and this program won't work with it.

-Go fuck yourself, Denuvo.

 ### Disclaimer